architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/02-cloud-ethos.md

 ## *Ops

 - Ops *is not* about a particular tool or even skillset
-- Ops *is* the unifiation of the operations, reliability, and qa teams with engineering
+- Ops *is* the unification of the operations, reliability, and qa teams with engineering
-- Devops taught us ops should *not* be a siloed team
+- Devops taught us ops should *not* be a silo-ed team

 ---
 ### Bottom Line 🎯